CutlerSheridan/calculator/README.md

 Click on numbers.
 Click on operators.
 Get results.

+Works with mouse, keyboard, or touch controls.
+Desktop- and mobile-friendly.

 ### NEXT STEPS
+- add credit footer

+### TO-DO LATER
 - when tab user, retain outline after button press
-- make mobile-friendly
-- fix touch controls so only two-step-buttons stay highlighted
 - stop depressed touch buttons from flickering upon press?

-### TO-DO LATER
-- add credit footer
-- clean up console.logs in main.js

 ### DONE
+- clean up tester console.logs in main.js
+- fix touch controls so only two-step-buttons stay highlighted / hover state is not sticky
+- make mobile-friendly
 - decide what to do on focus for accessibility
 - get tabbing working so it doesn't auto-press buttons
 - decide if worth adding a bool that toggles on if the first press is tab or an arrow key so then I can use that info to conditionalize input.preventDefault() for "enter" in useCalc(); **alternatively, don't use "enter" for "=" -- maybe not necessary as the spacebar functions as enter when tabbing through buttons**